 Experience Croatia’s famed Blue Cave on a private tour limited to just 10 guests.
 With a flexible itinerary and personalized touches, it’s the ultimate way to explore from Split or Trogir.

 The 16th-century Spanish Fortress (Fortica) towers above Hvar Town, built to protect against invasions.
-It features thick stone walls, bastions, and barracks, and offers panoramic views of the town and surrounding islands, alongside historical exhibits inside.
+It features thick stone walls, bastions, and barracks, and gives you panoramic views of the town and surrounding islands, alongside historical exhibits inside.

 Main Square